intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 `productCatalogItems`       | _body_        | The installed products for which the data should be filtered. | *any*

 ### Path parameters
+- __energy__ - Specifies one of the four energy data types (described above), or `hse` if all four data types are required. `hse` stands for `harvest`, `store`, and `energy`, but implicitly includes `grid`.

-- __period__ - The `period` parameter specifies the aggregation for the data returned by the request, including the child and grandchild of the requested `period` as shown in the table below.
-For example a request for a */week* period will return total energy for each *day* and a breakdown of daily energy for each *hour*.
+- __period__ - The `period` parameter specifies the unit of aggregation for data returned by the request.
+Each period is associated with a child and grandchild period as shown in the table below.
+For example a request for a */week* period will return total energy for each *day* (child period) and a breakdown of daily energy for each *hour* (grandchild period).

-- __epoch__ - The `epoch` paramter specifies the starting date-time of the period.
-The epoch is displayed in links in the the `href` attribute, after the `period`.
+- __epoch__ - The `epoch` parameter specifies the starting date-time of the period.
+If the epoch is a partial date or time (such as '2019' or '201910'), in which case it will be 'blended' with the *current* date and time to create a complete UTC epoch.
+For example a request for '_this week last year_' can be expressed with an epoch simply specifies as '_2018_': the API will construct and return data for 2018 in the current month and week.
+Note that the returned data will also display the epoch for each `period` in the `href` attribute of links.

-- __duration__ - The `duration` parameter specifies the number of periods required.
+- __duration__ - The `duration` parameter can be a positive or negative integer, which specifies the number of periods required.
 For example if a request is made for a */week* period with a duration of 3, the response will contain 3 periods of weekly energy data (starting at the requested epoch).
-If the duration is a negative number it will
+If the duration is negative the corresponding number of periods will be subtracted from the epoch so that the overall duration is retrospective to the requested epoch.
+For example a request for a */week* period with a duration of -3 will return data for the previous three weeks before the requested epoch.

-The following table describes each `period` and formats used for `epoch` in the returned data.
+The following table describes each `period` and the supported timestamp format for its `epoch`.

 - The *compressed* format is used in hyperlinks (in the `href` attribute) and the *uncompressed* format is intended for use in display labels.